ghoulmann/cs-curriculum/year_1.rst

 The student will:

+* collaborate to determine a "system administrator code of conduct";
+* escalate privileges;
 * manage files, directories, and removeable media;
 * manage users and groups;
 * set file and directory permissions;